-A backup of all datasets will be also present on a data-sharing platform, only accessible by the project partners, inked to the project website Members Area.
-The platform will contain all the datasets, which can be shared among the project partners.
+Part of the datasets will be also present on a data-sharing platform, only accessible by the project partners, inked to the project website Members Area.
 The data stored in this platform will not be accessible by external users.
+A screenshot of what the private area looks like is shown in Figure 6